- Valid DNR in place

 MAKING A REFERRAL

 Referrals are received during our normal office hours of Monday through Friday between 8:30 am and 4:30 pm.

-Referring providers must complete the Trent Hills Common Palliative Referral Form and fax to 705-924-9916.
+Referring providers must complete the The Bridge Hospice Referral Form and fax to 705-924-9916.

-After-hours/weekend admissions must be pre-arranged with the Director, Clinical Services & Operations.
+After-hours/weekend admissions must be pre-arranged with our Executive Director.

 If a referred patient is deemed eligible for admission and a hospice bed is not available, the individual will be placed on a wait list.

-The Director of Clinical Services & Operations (or delegate) monitors and co-ordinates the wait list, triages and prioritizes access to hospice beds, and co-ordinates admissions.
+Our Executive Director (or delegate) monitors and co-ordinates the wait list, triages and prioritizes access to hospice beds, and co-ordinates admissions.

 If you would like to inquire about bed availability, please contact us directly at (705) 924 – 9222.